willfurnass/sheffield_hpc/index.rst

    :align: right
    :alt: A picture showing some of the Iceberg hardware.

-This is the documentation for The University of Sheffield's High Performance Computing (HPC) clusters, :ref:`sharc` and :ref:`iceberg`.
+This is the documentation for The University of Sheffield's High Performance Computing (HPC) clusters:

+* :ref:`bessemer`
+* :ref:`sharc`
+* :ref:`iceberg`

 Run by IT Services' Research Computing Group with additional support from the Research Software Engineering team in Computer Science, they support the computational needs of hundreds of researchers across all departments.

 Research Computing Team
 -----------------------